 What is it?

 The Students’ Union and the Library at UWE Bristol are working together to create a platform for students to share their experiences and thoughts related to the topics of decolonisation and diversity.
-This zine project will represent the students’ voice for the Attainment Gap project, addressing the different themes of the project such as Talking about Race and Decolonising the Curriculum.
+This zine project will represent the students’ voice for the Awarding Gap project, addressing the different themes of the project such as Talking about Race and Decolonising the Curriculum.

 The zine will provide a cross-disciplinary platform for students and staff to share their stories, comments, views on diversity at UWE Bristol and beyond, with a strong focus on decolonisation.
 Being cross-disciplinary will allow readers to gain awareness of how diversity (or the lack of it) affects all parts of our society.
 The content will not be restricted to standard articles but is open to creativity using different forms (eg photos, poems, stories, illustrations, podcasts, etc.).